0xPolygonMiden/miden-base/docs/architecture/execution.md

 Every transaction results in a ZK proof that attests to its correctness.

-As mentioned in [transaction modes](transactions/modes.md), there are two types of transactions: local and network.
+There are two types of transactions: local and network.
 For every transaction there is a proof which is either created by the user in the Miden client or by the operator using the Miden node.

 ## Transaction batching